AkshathRaghav/AkshathRaghav/README.md

 ---

 I'm an undergraduate student @ Purdue University, pursuing a B.Sc. in Computer Engineering and a minor in Management. </br> </br>
-Currently, I'm leading the Data Science Team within the Lightning Wildfire Lab (Purdue EAPS X NASA), where we are focusing on collecting and packaging multi-dimensional data from NASA and NOAA satellites to train on CNN, LSTM and ConvLSTM models.
+Currently, I'm leading the Data Science Team within the Lightning Wildfire Lab (Prof. Wang, Purdue EAPS X NASA), where we are focusing on collecting and packaging multi-dimensional data from NASA and NOAA satellites to train on CNN, LSTM and ConvLSTM models.
 The end-goal is to predict wildfires caused by lightning strikes based on environmental factors.

 ## 💼 Skills